How Get an Agent as an Actor, Writer, or Director

 Does this mean that you won't ever be discovered by working as a waitress at a Hollywood industry hangout?
 No, but your chances are markedly decreased if this is the only effort you make.

 Too many actors think that an agent will choose to represent them, simply because they have an amazing headshot.
-True, a good headshot might give you the slightest edge toward getting a meeting, but more often than not, it ends up in the circular file (the trash).
+True, a good headshot might give you the slightest edge toward getting a meeting, but more often than not, it ends up in the trash.

 One quick note about headshots: you want to be sure that no matter what, you look as close to your headshot as possible.
 If you've gained or lost weight, changed your hairstyle, or simply aged a few years, nothing will turn off a casting agent faster than an inaccurate photo representation of you.
 Pay the extra money and update them as you need to.

-You should also check out Craigslist.com.
+Also consider checking out Craigslist.com.
 It's surprising how many low budget films advertise there looking for casting potentials.
-Be careful choosing this route, however, as a lot of low-life posts seemingly legitimate ads only to reveal later that their only objective is to get you to take off your clothes.
+Be careful choosing this route, however, as a lot of seemingly legitimate ads may not be legitimate.

 Be aware of anyone who wants to charge you money for their "representation" services.
 Agents rep their clients for free and only get paid when they get their clients work.
 Stay as far away from these types as you can.